ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 2
 ### September 27, 2019

 Technology can bridge up science with publics.
-I'm gonna learn Djanbo and Three.js in the next couple of weeks or so, in order to build a database and a playable 3D geometry.
-I can't wait to see this exciting result comes through.
+Gonna learn Djanbo and Three.js in the next couple of weeks or so, in order to build a database and a playable 3D geometry.
+Can't wait to see this exciting result comes through.

 Also, Friday belongs to the basketball night.
 "Nothing but the bottom of the net" will summarize my performance.